NotTacoz/jacaranda/content/notes/AE/CHEMISTRY/CAP4.md

 	- if real gas is cooled/compressed it will condensed to form liquid - bcos weak inter-particle attraction that exists in real gases.
 - 165. Use kinetic theory to explain the behaviour of ideal gases, including diffusion and compressibility.
 - 166. Describe the relationship between temperature, kinetic energy and velocity of particles in a qualitative fashion.
+	- Diffusion - gases rapidly diffuse as the particles are moving rapidly and continue to move until they hit something
+	- Compressibility - gases are compressible as there is a large amount of space between the particles
 - 167. Explain the origin of the Kelvin temperature scale, and state the meaning of the term absolute zero.
+	-
 - 168. Convert temperatures between Celsius and Kelvin.
+	- temperature is measure of average kinetic energy of the particles.
+	- temperature of gases is measured in Kelvin (K)
+	- $0\degree C=273.15K$, Degrees Celsius + 273.15 = Kelvin, Kelvin - 273.15 = Degrees Celsius
 - 169. Use kinetic theory to describe and explain the relationships between pressure, temperature and volume of an ideal gas in a qualitative fashion, (Boyle’s Law, Charles’ Law, and Pressure Law).
+	-
 - 170. Draw and interpret graphs that represent the relationship between pressure, temperature and volume.
+	-
 - 171. State that the relationships between pressure, temperature, volume and number of moles can be combined to give the ideal gas equation, PV = nRT (Use of equation not required).
 - 172. Describe the internal energy of a system as the sum of the kinetic energy and the potential energy of the particles.
 - 173. Describe the enthalpy of a system as a measure of the energy stored within a system, and state that it cannot be measured directly.